framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-Now be %1 `/backup` which is the default path.
+Now be `/backup` which is the default path.
 In this directory an external backup device must be mounted.
-A corresponding entry in `/etc/fstab` can be used to connect the mount point `/backup` to an external partition. to an external partition.
+A corresponding entry in `/etc/fstab` can be used to connect the mount point `/backup` to an external partition.
 You can check this with

 ```
 findmnt /backup
 ```

-If you know what you are doing, you can switch off the error message with the option -c option.
+If you know what you are doing, you can switch off the error message with the option -c.

 ### RBK0028E: %s is not a recovery directory of $MYNAME."